 - ¼ c grated Parmesan cheese

 - ½ t prepared mustard (yellow, dijon, or stone ground)

 - 2 t Worcestershire sauce

 - 2 T red wine vinegar

 - In a large mixing bowl add the lemon, mustard, Worcestershire, minced garlic, and vinegar.
 Whisk until well blended.

-- Add the mayo to the mixture and whisk until blended.
+- Add the egg-free mayo to the mixture and whisk until blended.

 - Slowly add in olive oil while continuously whisking.
 Continue to whisk until the mixture is thoroughly blended.

 - Transfer the dressing to a container with a lid.